Storing Grains

 Grains are an excellent food storage product for several reasons:

-Why Rotate Grains?
+Should I Rotate Grains?

-Grinding Your Own
+Grinding Your Own Flour

-Grinding wheat seems to be a major hang up for most people.
+Grinding wheat seems to be a major hang-up for most people.
 Bite the bullet and buy a good grain mill—an electric one AND a hand grinder in case there is no electricity.

 Rolled Oats: